tudo-r/BatchJobs/README.md

 To cite BatchJobs or BatchExperiments in publications use:

-  Bernd Bischl, Michel Lang, Olaf Mersmann, Joerg Rahnenfuehrer, Claus Weihs (2015).
+  Bernd Bischl, Michel Lang, Olaf Mersmann, Jörg Rahnenführer, Claus Weihs (2015).
 BatchJobs and BatchExperiments: Abstraction Mechanisms for Using R in Batch Environments.
 Journal of Statistical Software, 64(11), 1-25.
 URL http://www.jstatsoft.org/v64/i11/.

 A BibTeX entry for LaTeX users is